Fair Housing

 • Online

-• Free (registration required)
+• Free

 Did you know?
 It is illegal to discriminate in housing based on someone’s race, color, religion, national origin, sex, familial status, and disability.
 During this class you will learn about the history of fair housing, where fair housing applies, the importance of fair housing work, the seven protected classes, fair housing complaint statistics, fair housing laws, prohibited activities, accessibility features for new construction, use of criminal records, potential signs of discrimination, exemptions to the Fair Housing Act, who is held liable for housing discrimination, fair housing cases, and how to file a fair housing complaint inquiry with SERI.
 You will receive a certificate for attending the full class.